Droidec/G.O.A.T./README.md

 > The **Generalized Occupational Aptitude Test (G.O.A.T.)** is a Vault-Tec occupational assessment test that every resident of a vault is required to take at the age of 16.

-Our ambition was to simulate the famous starting test in [Fallout 3](https://fallout.bethesda.net/en/games/fallout-3), so that everyone could know their role in a fallout shelter, in case of nuclear war.
+Our goal was to simulate the famous starting test in [Fallout 3](https://fallout.bethesda.net/en/games/fallout-3), so that everyone could know their role in a fallout shelter, in case of nuclear war.

 The test consists of a sequence of ten questions about how you would act in certain situations.
 The responses to these questions determine the job you are best suited for.